Can Something as Simple as Making Your Bed Boost Self-Discipline and Lead to Success the Entire Day?

 Our darkest moments won’t be the same as a Navy Seal swimming in total darkness under the keel of a ship.
 But, we all face dark moments: dissatisfied clients, angry investors, viral attacks, depleted bank accounts, abusive bosses.

 The advice to “be your very best” is sound and doesn’t rely on context.
 It’s great advice for anyone in any situation.
+It’s obviously good for solopreneurs (like me) and side hustlers, but equally valuable for small business owners or corporate jobs.

 What if You’re Not a Navy Seal?